michaellambgelo/michaellambgelo.github.io/_posts/2021-03-26-cluster-update.md

 nmap -sT -p 22 192.168.1.0/24
 ```

+The arguments here specify TCP connections using port 22 within the given IP range.

-From there, I assigned each node a static IP address so that they will always be accessible from predictable and known locations.
+From the report nmap provided I determined each node's dynamically-assigned IP address.
+I then assigned each node a static IP address so that they will always be accessible from predictable and known locations.
 I'm not very creative, so my naming scheme was simply `node*` so my hostnames inventory looks like this:

 ```
 node1